-Intrepid travellers all-round the globe are on a continuous quest to discover the undiscovered ahead of the masses.
-As the lesser known jewel of the Pacific, the Solomon Islands is one such emerging destination that can fulfil their needs.
+Intrepid travellers all-around the globe are on a continuous quest to discover the undiscovered ahead of the masses.
+As the lesser known jewel of the Pacific, the Solomon Islands is one such emerging destination that can fulfill their needs.

 It doesn’t have high rise beachfront apartments, or international resorts with four pools and a kids club, nor does it have luxury brand shops and homogenised fast food chains.

-Instead it is a land greatly untouched by commercialisation.
+Instead, it is a land greatly untouched by commercialisation.
 The landscape is of vast contrasts – from mighty volcanoes, mist-clad rainforests and jungles to dark lagoons, waterfalls and breath-taking coral reefs.
-Scattered amongst this diversity are remnants of World War II; tanks, ships and aircrafts eerily unmoved from where they fell.
+Scattered amongst this diversity are remnants of World War II; tanks, ships, and aircraft eerily unmoved from where they fell.
 This is what makes the Solomons so genuinely special – the history on display is incredible.

-The islands offer unlimited options for hiking, fishing, sea kayaking and dolphin watching.
+The Solomon Island holidays offer unlimited options for hiking, fishing, sea kayaking and dolphin watching.
 The diving options are regarded as some of the best in the world thanks to such high visibility and masses of fish.

 And then there are the people.
 A melting pot of cultures, the Solomons are home to a small but growing population who welcome you with open hearts.

 The Solomon Islands may somewhat lack in tourism infrastructure so travellers should be well prepared – this is truly “off the beaten track”.
 However, there is a selection of clean and comfortable resorts perfect for the eco-traveler, all with a warm local welcome.
 Travel between islands is possible by ferry, but this doesn’t match the astoundingly beautiful views from flying with us.